 - Alternative minimum tax.
 The law eliminates the corporate alternative minimum tax (AMT) but retains it for individuals, with increased exemption amounts of $109,400 for married couples and $70,300 for individuals for 2018 (up from 2017 levels of $84,500 for married couples and $54,300 for individuals) and much higher phase-outs of these exemption amounts.
 Because of these changes and the generally lower deductions allowable for individuals, many fewer taxpayers are likely to find themselves subject to the AMT in future years.

 - Education savings.
 The law expands 529 plans to include tax-free distributions of up to $10,000 per year per student to pay for K–12 expenses.
-Currently, 529 plans offer tax-free earnings growth and tax-free withdrawals only for college expenses.
+Previously, 529 plans offered tax-free earnings growth and tax-free withdrawals only for college expenses.

 - Estate, gift, and generation-skipping transfer taxes.
-The law doubles the estate and gift tax basic exclusion amount to $10 million after 2017 (adjusted for inflation, the exemption is $11.2 million for 2018) and retains the stepped-up basis in estate property.
+The law doubles the estate and gift tax basic exclusion amount to $11.2 million for 2018 and retains the stepped-up basis in estate property.

 Savings and investing incentives mostly preserved